magioria/DIS-App/README.md

 # DIS-App 🏀

 Welcome to the **Defensive Impact Score (DIS)**!
-This app brings a new way to look at NBA defense, a stat that goes beyond the box score to capture how much impact players (and teams) really have on that end of the floor.
+DIS is my own custom stat that brings a new way to look at NBA defense, going beyond the box score to capture how much impact players (and teams) really have on that end of the floor.

+The app itself is the way I decided to share it.
 Built with **Python + Streamlit**, this app makes it easy to explore, compare, and visualize defensive value in a fun and interactive way.

 ---